 Level: Intermediate—Previous experience with line etching (Introduction to Etching or Introduction to Drypoint) or similar experience (6 hours) is helpful, but not required.

-Registration closes November 24, 2023.
+Registration extended to November 25, 2023.
 Material fees are included with your registration to cover the supplies provided in class.
 Students will need to gather/purchase additional materials for class (see the materials list below).
 This list will also be provided with the registration confirmation email.

 Sample images by Nicole Parker